 As stated earlier, Kruger says there is “some confusion in the Catholic model” – mainly due to the “two” positions he infers from various statements made by Catholic theologians concerning the Church’s “causal” role in determining the canon.
 His concern is over whether or not the Church can be credited with “causing” the New Testament canon and therefore being in a position superior to it.

-Note that Kreeft (a classical philosopher who understands the important differences between various types of causes) indicates what he means by “cause” right in the text: “production.”
+Now, Kreeft is a classical philosopher who understands the important differences between various types of causes.
+He indicates what he means by “cause” right in the text Kruger cites: production.
 That the Church produced the Bible (i.e., the New Testament) is an historical fact upon which all agree.
 It is no more problematic to say the Church “caused” the Bible in this sense than saying the biblical authors caused their books (2 Pet.
 3:16) even though it is God who ultimately gets the credit (2 Pet.
 1:20).
 Kruger admits that Kreeft is “technically correct” – but he then goes on to accuse Kreeft and the Church of confusing proper causes!
-This is both false and a Straw Man, however – the Church was making the kinds of distinctions Kruger insists upon centuries before he or his Reformed cohorts came along.
+This is both false and a Straw Man, however.
+The Church was making the kinds of distinctions Kruger insists upon centuries before he or the Reformers came along.

 Similarly, Kruger accuses the Church of confusing the “theological” and the “historical” orders of the canon.
 The Catholic Church, though, makes these exact distinctions (and, predictably, makes different statements concerning them).
 Who, then, is actually causing the confusion over terminology?
 Even if some Catholic authors are unclear, charity requires that they be understood as speaking in concert with the Church – especially if they are used as examples of the Church’s teaching.
-Although the thinkers Kruger cites (e.g., Kreeft, Küng, or Rahner) may be Catholic, they are only authoritative to the extent that they are in agreement with the dogmatic teaching of the Church (unlike Protestantism, Catholics are not given automatic interpretive authority as soon as they join!).
-So, ad fontes, right?
+Although the thinkers Kruger cites (e.g., Kreeft, Küng, or Rahner) may be Catholic, they are only authoritative to the extent that they are in agreement with the dogmatic teaching of the Church (hence, Küng and Rahner are not the best examples).

 God is the author of Sacred Scripture.
 “The divinely revealed realities, which are contained and presented in the text of Sacred Scripture, have been written down under the inspiration of the Holy Spirit.”
 “For Holy Mother Church, relying on the faith of the apostolic age, accepts as sacred and canonical the books of the Old and the New Testaments, whole and entire, with all their parts, on the grounds that, written under the inspiration of the Holy Spirit, they have God as their author, and have been handed on as such to the Church herself.”
 (CC 105 – emphasis in original)